Last Updated on January 5, 2021 by Renee’

 I was eating vegetables I had never heard of.

 So I cleaned out the pantry, fridge & freezer!
 If it’s not in the house, you can’t eat it!
 I got rid of everything & went grocery shopping.
 I concentrated on meats, veggies & fruits!
 It had to be simple.
 Read about how I did it here.

 Then, I gave up dairy.
 This was not so hard.
 But Cheese, now that’s another story!
-I LOVE MY CHEESE!
+I LOVE CHEESE!
 But since I couldn’t have crackers, no biggie.
 Not worth it!
-I traded my usual cheese & crackers with plantain chips & avocado.
+I traded my usual cheese & crackers for plantain chips & Easy Homemade Guacamole.

 It was just, mind over matter.
 Read here Paleo to AIP in 28 days.

 Another thing that was hard, as I had to rethink what to eat if I didn’t eat beans.
 That was a huge staple in my house.
 I am from the south, ya know!
 What’s funny is, without bread, I didn’t really miss the beans.

 Giving up sugar is hard for most people, however for me, I didn’t have a sweet tooth, so that wasn’t such a big problem.